mohankumargupta/raspberrypi-ansible/readme.md

 # TODO
 - Install nginx as a reverse proxy to access http-based applications (NodeRED, apache, wordpress, grafana) over the internet with the help of ngrok
+- Install docker, some sample containers, and management-related tools